 Mexico City is important to the tech world because it has a large pool of talent, a strong infrastructure of financial and political support, and exists as a leader in the rest of Latin America.

 However, the biggest reason CDMX is important to the tech world is not because of the tech presence per se, but because of everything else that makes Mexico City significant.
+Mexico City has a professional, metropolitan, and corporate air with a growing local startup ecosystem.
+The city has become ideal for ecommerce, fintech, and education startups.
+The fintech sector, for example, became particularly resilient and robust.

 Simply put, Mexico City is where things are happening in the Latin American world.
 Every major financial institution is in Mexico City.
 The best universities are in Mexico City.
 World renowned artists, innovators, and entrepreneurs call Mexico City home and it shows no signs of slowing down.